 Yes.
 Existing Kinect for Windows v2 applications will continue to work on Windows 10.
-Kinect for Windows apps built for Windows 8 and 8.1 PCs and tablets and Windows Store apps will install and run on Windows 10 without any code changes.
+Kinect for Windows apps built for Windows 8 and 8.1 PCs and tablets will install and run on Windows 10 without any code changes.
 Developers can build Kinect for Windows v2 apps by using the latest sensor and SDK 2.0 and a PC or tablet running Windows 8, 8.1, or Windows 10.
 See system requirements

 Use the latest sensor and the Kinect for Windows SDK 2.0 to create Windows apps that run on PCs and tablets.
 Be sure to select “Windows 8.1” as a supported target during application authoring to ensure that your application also runs on Windows 10.
 Kinect for Windows v2 apps will continue to work after an upgrade to Windows 10.
 As always, we recommend that that you test applications on new platforms as they are released.
 Download the free SDK 2.0